Soren64/full-stack-DB2-mobile-app/README.md

 This app is a partial implementation focusing on mobile access to the database.

+See the [Phase 2 project here](https://github.com/Soren64/fullstack-php-web-app) for the web-based database implementation.

 ---

 ## How to Run the Project